consolidation/output-formatters/README.md

 }
 ```
 The formatter is passed the set of `$options` that the user provided on the command line.
 These may optionally be examined to alter the behavior of the formatter, if needed.

-## Configuring Formatters

-Some formatters take command-specific configuration data; the list of available fields and the default list of fields to display are two common examples.

-When configuration data is required, it is provided as annotations on the command method.
-Formatters that implement ConfigurationAwareInterface will be passed the annotations for the command that requested the formatter.

 ## Structured Data